 I enjoy passing other riders at my usual speed of 30km who are using the more conventional means of pedal power.
 I’m sure they quietly envy the ease at which I’m able to speed past them whilst some of the fitter cyclists seize the opportunity to slip stream very close to my back wheel which I don’t mind as I used to do the same thing to moped riders.

 The other pleasures are just cruising along the bike paths on brilliant sunny days around Canberra just taking in the views, the bird life and keeping a wary eye for the odd snake that happens to be sharing the cycle path.
 You can’t beat a ride around Lake Burley Griffin or Lake Ginninderra on a sunny day, stopping for a half way soothing ice cream before cruising gently back to base with that satisfied feeling of been out and about with not too much exertion.
 Chris Drury - E-Bike enthusiast.

 Carl came to us through a Demo day we ran at his workplace.
-He has had his bike for about 6 months.

 Two years ago I was driving my car to work and back 4 times a week - a total of 120 ks a week.
 I decided to start riding my mountain bike instead at least twice a week just for exercise.
 I was extremely unfit.
 I could not imagine how riding was going to change my fitness levels (though I’m not an athlete yet) things are 3 times more than what they were.
 And I have become a fanatic....Some six months into the cycling I was fortunate enough to be able to meet Simone from Switched on Cycles doing a display at my work place.
 Then I hatched a plan to get one of those e-bikes for myself (ie be very nice to my wife lol).
 I have taken it on as a hobby and been able to do a few upgrades to suit me.
 The figures are like thi .
 The cost of driving to work 25 dollars a week, parking in the city in daytime is 15 dollars a day.
 Now I pay a grand total of 40 cents a week to run the bike.
 My car sits at home for 6 days out of seven.
 The savings in fuel and wear and tear and servicing and repairs on my car have gone through the floor.
 I now have to start my car once a week just see if it’s ok.